Caplini/NBT-Project/README.md

 # NBT-Project
-This is a APP for building NBT's
+This is an APP for building NBT's

 When using this you select a box on kit maker